The Truth About Pole Dance Shaming

 At it's best and worst, pole forces you to confront your fears, your body insecurities... your own limits.
 It is upsetting that slut shaming occurs both by those who do not understand the discipline as well as those that do.

 As with all shaming, one needs to stop projecting one’s own issues onto another.
 Just because you are not comfortable with the idea of taking pole dancing lessons does not mean that those who are should be judged.
-And just because you attend your classes in a sports bra does not mean you are different from the girl who likes wearing heels.
+And just because you attend your classes in a sports bra does not mean you are different from your neighbor who likes wearing heels.